ian-ledig/kanji-test/README.md

     npm start
     ```

+4. Build the Executable

+To create the executable, run the following command:

+    ```bash
+    npm run dist
+    ```

+This command will use Electron Builder to package and create the installer for your application.
+It will generate an installer for your platform (Windows, macOS, or Linux) depending on the system you're running this command on.

+5. Locate the Executable

+After the build process finishes, you will find the generated installer in the dist/ directory of your project.
+For example:

+Windows: You will find an .exe installer.
+macOS: The app will be packaged as a .dmg file.
+Linux: You will find a .deb or .AppImage file, depending on your system configuration.

 ## Usage

 Once you open the app, you will see a kanji character displayed on the screen.
 You can type its kana (hiragana or katakana) in the input box and press Enter to move to the next kanji.